Haruma-K/UnityScreenNavigator/README.md

 You can create `UnityScreenNavigatorSettings` from `Assets > Create > Screen Navigator Settings`.

+You can also set the `IAssetLoader`for each container by setting the `AssetLoader` property of each `Container`.

 #### Use Addressable Asset System for the loading
 An implementation of `IAssetLoader` for the Addressable Asset System is provided by default.
 If you want to load each screen with an address, follow the steps below to set it up.